ChloeJo0321/my-grocery-app/README.md

 # Grocery App
-A simple shopping cart project built with React and Node.js.
+A simple grocery app built with React and Node.js.

 ## 🛠 Tech Stack
 - React